Buying a flat vs house: Which one should I buy?

 What can you afford?

 Affordability is usually the biggest deciding factor.
 Flats tend to be cheaper than houses in the same area, so if you’re on a tight budget and there’s a particular place you’d like to live, you’ll probably find it easier to buy a flat than a house.
-To see how much you could afford to borrow for a mortgage, use our Mortgage Calculator.
+To see how much you could afford to borrow for a mortgage, use our Mortgage Calculator, or create a free Tembo plan for a personalised recommendation of how you could boost your budget.

 Let’s look at how house prices and flat prices differ across the UK: